Flashing coreboot on MacBooks without external programmer by using IFD hack

 0x0000-0x0fff) is used for the Flash Descriptor (as it always is);

 - and the last and largest region (

 0x190000-0x7fffff) is the BIOS.

 As you probably noticed above in the flashrom output, only the

-bios region is read-only (and not even whole
+bios region has write protections, and not even whole

 bios region, because